HCDE 590–591 Capstone · MindOS

 ↳ Adaptive Friction

-Avatar prompt appears at user's self-set threshold.
-Dismissable.
-Offers Learn / Connect / Reflect alternatives.
+The avatar prompt appears at the user's self-set threshold.
+It is dismissible and offers Learn / Connect / Reflect alternatives.

 No shame-based messaging — neutral tone throughout.